 Develop a convergence strategy between broadcasting, mobile and fixed services by fostering new technological approaches.

-Promote spectrum management mechanisms that would foster technological innovation including systems such as those used for providing mobile broadband services.
+Promote frequency spectrum management mechanisms that would foster technological innovation including systems such as those used for providing mobile broadband services.

 Promote the rational, equitable, efficient and economical utilization of radio spectrum and satellite orbit resources.